quixio/quix-docs/docs/platform/what-is-quix.md

 **Watch the video to see the Quix web-based IDE**

+### Git integration

+Quix has the ability to create projects where all code and configuration is contained in a Git repository.
+This Git repository can be hosted by Quix (using Gitea), or on any third-party Git provider, such as GitHub, or Bitbucket, where you can configure the Quix SSH public key provided to you for Git provider authentication.
+This helps integrate Quix with your existing workflows.

+### Kafka integration

+Quix requires Kafka to provide streaming infrastructure for your solutions.

+When you create a new Quix environment, there are three hosting options:

+1. Quix Broker - Quix hosts Kafka for you.
+This is the simplest option as Quix provides hosting and configuration.
+2. Self-Hosted Kafka - This is where you already have existing Kafka infrastructure that you use, and you want to enable Quix to provide the event stream processing platform on top of it.
+You can configure Quix to work with your existing Kafka infrastructure using this option.
+3. Confluent Cloud - if you use Confluent Cloud for your Kafka infrastructure, then you can configure Quix to connect to your existing Confluent Cloud account.

+This enables you host according to requirements.
+For example, your production environment may be hosted on your own Kafka infrastructure, while your develop environment is hosted by Quix.

+!!! tip

+    To get your even streaming application to the testing stage as quickly as possible, the Quix-hosted Kafka option is recommended, as it requires zero configuration to get Kafka running.
+You can focus on your application code, without needing to do the up front work of creating a powerful scalable Kafka cluster, as that work has already been done for you by Quix.

+### Docker integration

+When you create an application from a template in Quix, a Dockerfile is provided for you in the `build` directory of the application.
+This uses a base image, and additions only need to be made in the case of special requirements, such as to include a library that is not part of the base image.
+The Dockerfile, combined with your code and configuration, is used to drive the Quix build service, which ensures the generated Docker image is registered with the Quix Docker registry.
+This image is then submitted to the Quix serverless engine, as part of the deployment process.
+All this is largely transparent to the developer - you simply click `Deploy` to build and deploy your application, and then monitor the deployment using the tools provided, such as the Data Explorer, logs, CPU monitor, and memory monitor.

 ### APIs

 Quix provides several APIs to help you work with streaming data.
 These include: